Economic Operator Registration and identification scheme: supporting guidance

 Check if you need an EORI number

-If you are not established in the customs territory of the community, you will be registered by the customs authority of the member state where you first:
+If you are not established in the customs territory of the EU, you will be registered by the customs authority of the member state where you first:

-- lodge in the community a summary or customs declaration other than - a customs declaration made in accordance with Articles 225 to 238 of Regulation (EEC) 2454/93 - a customs declaration made for the temporary admission import procedure (but see paragraph below)
+- lodge in the EU a summary or customs declaration made for the temporary admission import procedure and ATA Carnet (but see paragraph below)

-- lodge in the community an exit or entry summary declaration
+- lodge in the EU an exit or entry summary declaration

-- operate a temporary storage facility under Article 185(1)
+- operate a temporary storage facility under UCC Articles 144 to 149

 - apply for an AEO certificate